-The mountain town especially springs to life during “Jasper in January,” an event-packed 18-day annual festival that shakes up the town with culinary celebrations, street parties, winter games and events at Marmot Basin Ski Resort.
-(This year’s fest just launched and runs until January 28.)
+The mountain town especially springs to life during “Jasper in January,” an event-packed annual festival that shakes up the town with culinary celebrations, street parties, winter games and events at Marmot Basin Ski Resort.

 The epic Icefield Parkway (Highway 93 North) between Lake Louise and Jasper is one of the most spectacular drives in Canada, a huge attraction unto itself.

 Leave the white-knuckle driving to the pros.
-SunDog Tour Company‘s shuttle buses ply the routes between the Edmonton and Calgary International Airports and Jasper, with points in between, and their drivers know the road intimately.
+SunDog Tour Company‘s shuttle buses ply the routes between Calgary and Edmonton International Airports and Jasper, with points in between, and their drivers know the road intimately.
 They carry chains and satellite phones because you’re often out of cell range.